 This South End studio and boutique, created and run by designer duo John Ross and Don Carney, offers choice accessories and home décor.
 They have collaborated with big-name stores like Hermès, West Elm, and Target, and have attracted fashion icons like Sarah Jessica Parker and Julianne Moore (CFA’83).
 The elegant shop offers a variety of unusual items, including their brand’s golden skull charm with diamond eyes and jewelry by Rachel Eardley.
 You’ll find scarves, urns, candles, sachets, and much more.
 Many items are made by hand in limited quantities, so prices are on the high side, but it’s one of the best places in Boston to find an out-of-the-ordinary gift for someone special or an extravagant treat for yourself.

 68 Aguadilla St.

-Low prices, authentic Puerto Rican food, and friendly staff: what’s not to love about Maná Escondido?
+Low prices, authentic Puerto Rican food, and friendly staff—what’s not to love about Maná Escondido?
 There are only a few tables in the tiny restaurant, but don’t let that stop you.
 It’s known for its mofongo (fried mashed plantains), available with a variety of toppings, from chicharron (fried pork rinds) to camarones (shrimp).
-And it may offer the only jibarito—a Puerto-Rico-by-way-of-Chicago sandwich made with smashed plantains instead of bread—in New England.
-Word of warning: the mofongo can take up to 30 minutes, so if you’re looking for a quick snack, try one of the ready-made frituras (fritters).
+And it may offer the only jibarito in New England—a Chicago staple sandwich with Puerto Rican roots made with smashed plantains instead of bread.
+Word of warning: the mofongo can take up to 30 minutes to make, so if you’re looking for a quick snack, try one of the ready-made frituras (fritters).
 We recommend the bacalaitos (a thin, crispy salted cod fritter) or pastelito (turnover stuffed with beef or chicken).
-The café was named Boston’s Best Hidden Gem of 2017 by the Improper Bostonian.

 Click on the points in the map above for more information on the places listed in our guide to the South End area.